brenns10/thesis/README.md

 4. Configure the default security group in your AWS account to allow ingress on any port.
 (See docstring of `src/aws_experiment.py`).

+Additionally (not related to AWS), you must host `vm.tar` (see Building Blobs below) in an Internet-reachable location.
+This (and the above) is documented in the `doc/AWS_EXPERIMENT.md` file.

 You may run the AWS experiment as so:

     python3 aws_experiment.py